Physician Burnout and Moral Injury: A Growing Crisis

-In the wake of a pandemic, there has been a great deal of focus on physician burnout.
-Is it possible that we aren’t looking at the problem and solutions in the right way?
+In the wake of a pandemic, there has been a great deal of focus on physician burnout solutions.
+Is it possible that we aren’t looking at the problem or solutions in a way that creates change?
 Quality Reviews co-founder and CEO Edward Shin, MD gets to the heart of the issue with Dr. Wendy Dean, a physician and the co-founder of The Moral Injury of Healthcare, a 501(c)(3) non-profit working to improve the lives of physicians.

 Who do we blame: the system or the physician?

-What is moral injury, anyway?
-Often physicians feel like their hands are tied, and like they don’t have the control that they need to properly perform their duties.
-Not only that, but Dean says that they operate on an assembly line model.
-These models don’t work in the case of an emergency.
+What is moral injury in healthcare, anyway?
+Physicians’ hands are often tied, when they really need control to properly perform their duties.
+Not only that, but Dean says that they operate on an assembly line model––like machines.
+These models don’t work when there is an emergency.

-Furthermore, Dean expresses that most conversations around fixing burnout put the onus on the individual.
+Furthermore, Dean expresses that most conversations around physician burnout solutions put the onus on the individual.
 By renaming and reframing the problem as moral injury, we put the onus back on the system, where it belongs.

-The pandemic may have exacerbated moral injury, but it certainly did not create the problem.
+Also, the pandemic has highlighted and maybe even exacerbated moral injury, but it certainly did not create the problem.
 Dean has been bringing attention to it for years.
 In 2018, she even co-wrote a Stat News op-ed that compared a physician’s role to a combat soldier.
-As someone who’d worked directly with military doctors, she was able to articulate how moral injury can impact both roles.
+As someone who worked directly with military doctors, she was able to articulate how moral injury can impact both roles.
 The veteran goes on to develop PTSD, and the physician burns out.
-Both hold jobs that lead to similar plights because of what’s expected of them.
-Both are considered heroes, on top of their extremely important roles that are held to higher standards than other members of society.
+Both jobs come with high expectations.
+Both are considered heroes, on top of being held to higher standards than other members of society.
 Another parallel is the high suicide rate for veterans and for physicians.